Georgia Southwestern State University: Third District Agricultural and Normal College (1926–1932)

-Georgia Southwestern College (1932-1996)
+Georgia Southwestern College (1932–1996)

 The college joined the University System of Georgia (USG) in 1932 along with other state-supported institutions of higher learning in Georgia.
 The newly formed USG was also placed under the jurisdiction of the Board of Regents.
-Now a member of the USG, Georgia Southwestern College and continued to offer its two-year curriculum.
+Now a member of the USG, Georgia Southwestern College continues to offer its two-year curriculum.

 The Board of Regents approved Georgia Southwestern College to transition to a four-year institution in 1964.
 The first bachelor's degrees were conferred in June 1968.
 The name of the institution was changed to Georgia Southwestern State University in July 1996.

 Since becoming a four-year institution, Georgia Southwestern has developed several master's programs over the years.
-A Master of Education degree was approved by the Board of Regents in 1973 followed by a Specialist in Education in 1982.
+A Master of Education degree was approved by the Board of Regents in 1973, followed by a Specialist in Education degree in 1982.
 The Master of Science in Administration was made part of the curriculum in 1983.
 The Master of Science in Computer Science was added in the Spring of 1986, and the Master of Business Administration was added to the curriculum in 2003.
 Most recently, the Master of Arts in English was added in the fall of 2011, and the Master Science in Nursing (online) was added in the fall of 2012.